vidyagames998/vidyagames998.github.io/eldenring/index.md

 https://www.youtube.com/watch?v=p7VmiX50vO4

 There's also some more optional gear we can get to make this build better.
-This is all way overkill, but this makes the next bosses way easier.
+This is all way overkill.

 - Pickup the jellyfish shield next to foot of the four belfries grace with a contagious fury damage buff L2.
 (West of Raya Lucaria in North Limgrave)
 - Head south of rotview balcony in Caelid to the fort, on the south side of the fort at the base behind two enemies is the flame grant me strength spell which gives a damage buff.